Low-floor bus: Philippines

+Buses used on the EDSA Busway are usually equipped with 1-2 doors on the left side for boarding at the median stations, although not all units currently have them installed.

+Low-floor buses often use upholstered coach-style seating in a 2-3, or 2-2 configuration, although plastic seats may be found in some buses.

+Singapore

+Low-entry wheelchair-accessible buses were first introduced in Singapore in 2006 with 150 Volvo B9TL ComfortDelGro Engineering buses procured by SBS Transit.
+These units were registered SBS7300P - SBS7499A.
+All Volvo B9TL ComfortDelGro Engineering buses were fully retired by September 2023.

+In 2007, SBS Transit procured 1,101 units of low-entry Scania K230UB buses bodied by Gemilang Coachworks of Senai, Malaysia.
+Afterwards, all city buses procured by SBS Transit, SMRT Buses and the Land Transport Authority are low-floor interior as respectively.

+As of July 2025, all public buses in Singapore are low-floor layout.

 Europe

+Germany

+Low-floor buses are first adopted in Germany in 1989, and to make them easier to use for wheelchairs and strollers, the minimum ground clearance of the entire vehicle is lowered and the floor is proportionately raised by 30 cm above the road surface.

 United Kingdom

 The Dennis Dart SLF (Super Low Floor) marked the wholesale introduction of single-deck low floor buses in the United Kingdom in 1995, after many small-scale demonstrator usages.
 Low floor buses were rapidly introduced on high-profile routes, notably becoming a requirement for London Buses contracts.
 The Optare Solo introduced in 1997 marked another step change with inroads into smaller usages traditionally served by minibuses.
 The final phase came with low floor double-deckers the Dennis Trident 2 and Volvo B7TL entering the mass market, even though they were introduced after the Optare Spectra.

+London Buses was one of the earliest major users of low-floor buses, with the first low-floor single decker vehicles entering service in 1993 and the first low-floor double decker vehicles entering service in 1998.
+Following withdrawal of older, high-floor vehicles such as the AEC Routemaster, the bus fleet became fully accessible at the end of 2005, 10 years ahead of the national requirement.
+London was one of the first major cities in the world to have a fully accessible bus fleet.

 Due to the deregulated nature of the public transport system in the UK, adoption of the higher cost low floor buses was usually in conjunction with some sort of grant or quality partnership with a local authority, as the profitability of many routes was not high enough to justify conversion based purely on increased revenue.
 It has been reported however that adoption of so-called Easy Access buses does have a positive effect of ridership and revenue levels.